Home Product Download News Faq Forums About

 What returns can be made with Adaptive Modeler?

-The potential performance (in terms of risk and return) of trading based on a model's trading signals depends on:
+The potential performance of trading based on a model's trading signals depends on:

-The forecast success rate in its turn may depend on:
+The forecast accuracy in its turn depends on:

 It is therefore not possible to say anything in general about the potential performance of Adaptive Modeler.
-Adaptive Modeler is a tool for creating market models that produce price forecasts.
-The accuracy of the forecasts of a specific model depends on all the factors given above.
-Adaptive Modeler is not an always winning trading system and its performance depends on how the user uses it.
+Adaptive Modeler is an application for creating market models that produce price forecasts.
+The accuracy of the forecasts of a specific model depends on all of the factors given above.
+Adaptive Modeler does not pretend to be an always winning trading system and its performance depends on how the user uses it and to what extent the market actually contains predictive patterns (sometimes markets are truly efficient).

-The example model serves as a proof of concept and is not necessarily the best model that can be created with Adaptive Modeler.
-However, we do not provide details about the performance of other models that we may have created for our own use or on behalf of others.
-As these models are proprietary, it would be inappropriate to provide unverifiable information about their perfomance.
-As a software publisher we wish not to make claims about investment returns.
-Also, such information is in fact largely irrelevant to users since they will not be able to use those particular models nor is there any reason to expect that those models are the best possible models that can be created with Adaptive Modeler.
-Obviously, there are many different combinations of securities, quote intervals and parameter values.
+We do not provide performance information of models that we may have created for our own use or for others.
+As these models are proprietary and/or subject to confidentiality agreements with their owners, it is not possible, nor would it be appropriate, to provide information about their performance.
+As a software publisher we do not want to make claims about investment returns, especially not unverifiable claims that could be seen as misleading and may in fact be illegal in some legislations.
+Also, such information would be largely irrelevant to users since they would not be able to use those particular models nor is there any reason to expect that those models would be the best possible models that could be created with Adaptive Modeler.
+Obviously, there are many different combinations of securities, quote intervals and model parameter settings.
 The vast majority of these combinations have not been explored by us.
-We don't extensively explore the search space of combinations to prevent unintended optimization (overfitting) of the internal design of the agent-based model to historical market data.
-It is therefore likely that other combinations of security, quote interval and model parameters exist with better performance.
+In order to prevent (unintended) optimization (overfitting) of the internal design of the agent-based model to historical market data, we do not extensively or systematically explore the search space of combinations.
+It is therefore likely that combinations of security, quote interval and model parameters exist with better performance than known to us.

 Exploring the potential performance for a given security and quote interval requires experimentation and careful observation of results.
-With a given set of model parameters values, the results of different runs (separate model evolutions) can still vary because of random factors inherent to genetic programming.
+With a given set of model parameters values, the results of different runs (separate model evolutions) can still vary because of the use of random numbers inherent to agent-based modeling and genetic programming.
 It may therefore be necessary to do a number of runs with the same parameter values for a reliable analysis of results.

-Adaptive Modeler provides a variety of ways to review the quality of previous forecasts and trading signals.
-Adaptive Modeler contains a Trading Simulator with a Performane Overview showing various return/risk indicators and sub period statistics.
+Adaptive Modeler provides a variety of ways to review the accuracy of previous forecasts and trading signals.
+Adaptive Modeler contains a Trading Simulator with a Performane Overview showing various return/risk indicators, sub period statistics and trades statistics.
 Also it is possible to project likely future trading returns under given conditions through stochastic simulation.
 However, as with any system that aims to make predictions about the future, there is no guarantee that any demonstrated forecasting success or trading performance will remain the same in the future.
 The user should be aware of this and consider the risks and potential rewards of every investment or trading decision on its own merits.
+See also this Important Information.

 How can I see the performance of the Trading Simulator?

-Open the Performance Window through the "View" menu.
-(If it is already open as an unselected tab, then click on the "Performance" tab to select it).
+Click on the "Performance" tab below the Charts window or open the Performance Window through the "View" menu.
 The Performance Window should now be showing.
 A "Settings" button in the top-left corner allows changing the calculation period and other settings.
-For more information, see the User’s Guide.
+For more information, see the User's Guide.

 Can Adaptive Modeler predict the next market crash or bubble?

 Adaptive Modeler only forecasts one bar ahead.
 This way the most recent market price data is always available to the agent-based model when calculating a forecast.
-Therefore, a market crash or bubble can only be anticipated bar by bar as it unfolds.
+Therefore, a market crash or bubble (or a new trend) can only be anticipated bar by bar as it unfolds.
 The effect of forecasting multiple bars ahead could be imitated by evolving a separate model using a longer quote interval.

 Why are the results of different runs different?

-The results of different runs (separate model evolutions using the same quote data and model parameters) can still vary because of random factors inherent to genetic programming.
-Random factors are used in the creation and evolution of trading rules.
-(Note that to recreate a model exactly it is necessary to use the same quote data, the same model parameter values, the same random seed value and the same version of Adaptive Modeler).
+The results of different runs (separate model evolutions using the same quote data and model parameters) can still vary because of random factors inherent to agent-based modeling and genetic programming.
+Random numbers are for instance used in the creation and evolution of trading rules.
+(Note that to recreate a model exactly it is necessary to use the same quote data, the same model parameter values, the same random seed value and the same version of Adaptive Modeler.
+Model evolution may also vary slightly across different CPU types, OS versions/settings and Microsoft .NET Framework runtime versions because of small floating point calculation differences).

 For a more complete analysis of the potential performance of a given combination of quote data and model parameters, it is recommended to do a number of runs to see the variation in performance indicators.